-Make the state representation (stuff like current location, remaining dirt, actions done so far) separate from the node representation (stuff like g and h values).
-You probably want to make both of those separate from the static problem information (eg, which cells are blocked) that doesn't change from node to node.
-Ideally, these should all be independent from the search algorithms (we will be using the vacuum world again in assignment 2).
+Make the state representation (stuff like current location, remaining dirt) separate from the node representation (stuff like g value, parent pointer).
+To minimize copying time and memory use, you probably want to make both of those separate from the static problem information (eg, which cells are blocked) that doesn't change from node to node.
+Ideally, these should all be independent from the search algorithms (we will be using the vacuum world again with different search algorithms in assignment 2, and the search algorithms with a different state representation in assignment 8).
 One way to do this is to have each search algorithm take an initial state, state expansion function, and goal test function and do all its work in terms of those functions, with no other knowledge about the problem being solved.